top of page

 Welcome

 Welcome to the Watsonville Buddhist Temple website.
-We belong to the sect of Buddhism called Jodo Shinshu Honganji Ha, also known as the True Pure Land Sect of Buddhism.
-We are affiliated with our mother temple the Nishi Honganji in Kyoto Japan.
-We welcome you to be a part of our Sangha (fellowship of Buddhists) in our efforts to support and follow the teachings of Shakyamuni Buddha.
+We belong to the sect of Buddhism called Jodo Shinshu, also known as the True Pure Land Sect of Buddhism.
+We are affiliated with our head temple the Nishi Honganji in Kyoto Japan.
+We welcome you to be a part of our Sangha (fellowship of Buddhists) in our efforts to support and follow the teachings of Shakyamuni Buddha

 IMG_0150.jpg